OrdnanceSurvey/OSMM-Topography-Layer-stylesheets/Schema version 9/Stylesheets/Geoserver stylesheets (SLD)/README.md

 # OS MasterMap Topography Layer
 *Backdrop, Standard, Outdoor and Light styles*

-These are SLDs for OS MasterMap Topography Layer.
+These are **SLD** stylesheets for OS MasterMap Topography Layer.
 You will need to apply the post processing SQL scripts before using these stylesheets.

 ## Getting Started Guide